GLFaraday/bamboo-warrior/trunk/README.txt

 HOW TO PLAY THE GAME:

-Menu
+Menus: Up and down cursor keys to choose an item, ENTER to select.

-Control the Samurai with the cursor keys.
-Pre
+Single-player: Control the Samurai with the cursor keys.
+RIGHT SHIFT is jump, and RIGHT CTRL is attack.
+Press the UP or DOWN arrow keys near a bamboo tree to climb it.

-Move the cursor around the screen with the mouse.

-Press the left mouse button to fire the ducks.
+Multiplayer: Red samurai uses the same keys as in single-player.
+Blue samurai uses WASD for movement; U for jump, and I for attack.